Work Stress Counselling London & Burnout Counselling London

 Choose a job you love, and you will never have to work a day in your life.Confucius

 Successful People Overly focused on work, striving to be successful, there can be a cost to our achievements.
-Selfemployed people, or those running their own company or business (especially if it is "our own little baby"), are particularly at risk as may others, who work on their own.
+Self-employed people, or those running their own company or business (especially if it is "our own little baby"), are particularly at risk of work stress, burnout, as may others, who work on their own.
+Work-related stress counselling can be supportive.
 People who travel much or work from home may have their own challenges, as the boundaries between work & life can become blurred.
 The challenges of balancing our work & the rest of our life touches many of us, including well educated, successful, creative, financially stable people at the top of their professions.
-Our work status, money, power may no longer be enough, even if we are admired.
-Our measures of success, sense of worth, may no longer work.
+So busy in our "doing", we may be out of touch with our "being".
+Our work status, fame, money, power may no longer be enough, even if we are admired.
+Our measures of success, may no longer work if they are not aligned with our intrinsic worth.
 Insecure, our esteem may be solely based on our work identity or achievements, which can give us a professional self-esteem, yet this may no longer be enough for us.
 We can be so strongly wrapped up in our work, that who we actually are can be overlooked.
-Empty or lonely inside, we may have a sense of despair, unreality, not being who we really are, or truly present.
+We may feel empty or lonely inside, have a sense of despair, unreality, not being who we really are, or truly present.
 We may have lost our focus, humility or real self along the way.
 Alongside our work addiction, we may have turned to other unhelpful habits or addictions.
+Counselling for work obsession can be a place to explore how to reduce this, manage work obsession.

-The Cost & Price We May Pay Some of us may work for our own, others enjoy the buzz and camaraderie, tireless striving and competitiveness, sense of accomplishment, recognition and status, which can be fulfilling and bring rewards, as can being at the creative cutting edge.
-Yet we may become obsessed with status, recognition, reward.
-Achievement driven, as we expend great energy & time in our work, we may have a sense of something missing in our life.
-And there may be costs to us and others:
+The Cost & Price We May Pay Some of us may work on our own, others enjoy the buzz, camaraderie, tireless striving and competitiveness, sense of accomplishment, recognition and status, which can be fulfilling and bring rewards, as can being at the creative cutting edge.
+Yet in our intensity of work and task-orientated, we may become obsessed with achievement, status, recognition, reward at the cost of our happiness, living more softly, yet powerfully.
+Achievement driven, as we expend great energy & time in our work (even feel guilty if we take a break), we may have a sense of something missing in our life.
+And there may be further costs to us and others:

 - Working harder, achieving more, may no longer be enough to fill our void